Click on any image above to view the gallery

-    With options from 10 to 84 km along with a LOS event, on a measured course, each run has laps of a challenging 5.3 km course with enough scenery to keep you occupied.
+With options from 10 to 100 km along with a LOS event, on a measured course, each run has laps of a challenging 5.3 km for the LOS and approximately 7.5 for the 100 km with enough scenery to keep you occupied.
 There's something here for everyone, including a free kids run.

 This inaugural AAA Racing/Blue Mountains Fitness joint event will be run over Friday 29th to Saturday 30th Nov.

-The event is run on a single 5.3 km lap on a property in Mt Victoria.
+The event is run on two laps of 5.3 and 7.5 km respectively on a property in Mt Victoria.
 It's set up so that the event is social with a lot of interaction between participants as different sections pass by each other (though paths don't cross at any point on the course).